 Your satisfaction and goodwill are important to your dealer and GMC Truck.
-Normally, any concern with the sales transaction or the operation of your vehicle will be resolved by your dealer's Sales or Service Departments.
-Sometimes, however, despite the best intentions of all concerned, misunderstandings can occur.
-If your concern has not been resolved to your satisfaction, the following steps should be taken:
+Normally, any concern you may have with your vehicle can be handled by your selling or servicing dealer.
+Your dealer has the facility, trained technicians, special tools and up-to-date information to promptly address any issue which may arise.
+GMC Truck has empowered its dealers to make decisions and repair vehicles, and they are eager to resolve your concern to your complete satisfaction.
+If your concern has not been resolved to your satisfaction, take the following steps:

-STEP ONE - Discuss your concern with a member of dealership management.
+STEP ONE -- Discuss your concern with a member of dealer management.
 Normally, concerns can be quickly resolved at that level.
 If the matter has already been reviewed with the Sales, Service, or Parts Manager, contact the owner of the dealership or the General Manager.

-STEP TWO - If after contacting a member of dealership management, it appears your concern cannot be resolved by the dealership without further help, contact the GMC Truck Consumer Relations Manager by calling 1-800-GMC-TRUCK (1-800-462-8782, Customer Assistance prompt.)
+STEP TWO -- If after contacting a member of dealership management, it appears your concern cannot be resolved by the dealership without further help, contact the GMC Truck Consumer Relations Manager by calling 1-800-GMC-TRUCK (1-800-462-8782, Customer Assistance prompt.)
 In Canada, contact GM of Canada Customer Assistance Center in Oshawa by calling 1-800-263-3777 (English) or 1-800-263-7854 (French).